-The property was occupied, fully furnished and all floors were covered.
+The property was unoccupied, although currently used as a holiday let and was fully furnished and all floors were covered.
 Floor coverings restricted my inspection of flooring.

 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.